B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 A community gathering is being held at the school in one month.
 There are 120 guests in the school gym.
 Each class has its responsibilities, and the students in our class are responsible for the food.
 Deli dishes will be served.

-Provide a list of foods that contains its mass per serving.
-Explain to students that each person will eat approximately 3 servings of food.
+Provide a list of foods that contain mass per serving.
+Explain to students that each person will eat approximately three servings.
 Invite students to choose the foods that will be eaten by the guests and use a strategy of their choice to calculate the total mass of each food.

 Example